The University of Fort Lauderdale CARES Act

 - Student was enrolled in an exclusively online program prior to the pandemic

-- If you are an eligible student, please click on APPLICATION and complete all parts and submit.
+- If you are an eligible student, please click on APPLICATION and complete all parts and submit in accordance with application instructions.
 We cannot apply these funds directly to your account to reduce any unpaid balances.

-- If you are ineligible only because you have not filed a 2019-2020 FAFSA, you MUST have a completed 2019-2020 FAFSA form with NO outstanding C code issues (i.e. Selective Service registration, SSN mismatch, etc) by 5 pm, Tuesday, August 4, 2020.
+- If you are ineligible only because you have not filed a 2019-2020 FAFSA, you MUST have a completed 2019-2020 FAFSA form with NO outstanding C code issues (i.e. Selective Service registration, SSN mismatch, etc.) by 5 pm, Tuesday, August 4, 2020.
 Reminder, our school code is 04156300.
-If you have questions, please contact KerryAnn Connell at email@example.com.
+If you have questions, please send an email to email@example.com.

-- Once approved student will be contacted for disbursement of funds.
-Disbursements make take 10 – 14 days.
+- Once approved, student will be contacted for disbursement of funds.
+Disbursements may take 10 – 14 days.

 These CARES grant funds are considered nontaxable income- https://www.irs.gov/newsroom/faqs-higher-education-emergency-relief-fund-and-emergency-financial-aid-grants-under-the-cares-act.